2022 & 2023 Tax Brackets and Federal Income Tax Rates

 You don’t have to be a financial genius to pay lower taxes.
 But there are mistakes to avoid.

-How Politics and Tax Law May Change What You Pay in 2020
+How Politics and Tax Law May Change What You Pay in 2023 and Beyond

-The 2020 income tax brackets have been laid out.
-But tax laws and forms may change before it's time to file 2020 returns in 2021.
+The 2022 and 2023 income tax brackets have been laid out.
+But tax laws and forms may change before it’s time to file 2024 taxes.

 The government doesn’t just use tax law to fill its coffers.
 It uses it to shape behavior — for instance, by giving preferential tax treatment to homeowners to encourage homeownership.